Optimal Time-Invariant Distributed Formation Tracking for Second-Order Multi-Agent Systems: Numerical results

 \section{Numerical results}

 In this section, we focus on a singular case study where desired distances $d_{ij}$ are imposed such that the formation assumes a cubic shape in a space of dimension $M=3$.
-Precisely, the desired cube has side equal to $d = 5~\si{\meter}$ and each of the $n=8$ agents have a neighborhood with degree $|\mathcal{N}_{i}| = 5$, $i=1,\ldots, n$. \MFa{The following adjacency matrix summarizes the distance constraints to be satisfied (the symbol $*$ is used to indicate the absence of a link):} \MFa{ } This setup allows us to present an example where the formation to be achieved is \MFa{infinitesimally} rigid \MFa{\cite{jordan2016ii}}.
+Precisely, the desired cube has side equal to $d = 5~\si{\meter}$ and each of the $n=8$ agents have a neighborhood with degree $|\mathcal{N}_{i}| = 5$, $i=1,\ldots, n$.
+The following adjacency matrix summarizes the distance constraints to be satisfied (the symbol $*$ is used to indicate the absence of a link):

+This setup allows us to present an example where the formation to be achieved is infinitesimally rigid \cite{jordan2016ii}.
 Thus, the convergence for the whole system towards a unique stable equilibrium is ensured by such topology and geometry.
-Also, the group of agents have to track \MFa{the curve $\Gamma(t) = \mathcal{R}_{z}(\frac{\pi}{4})\mathcal{R}_{y}(-\frac{\pi}{4})\Gamma_{0}(t)$, where $\mathcal{R}_{z}$, $\mathcal{R}_{y}$ denote the three-dimensional rotation matrices about the $y$ and $z$ axes, respectively, and
+Also, the group of agents have to track the curve $\Gamma(t) = \mathcal{R}_{z}(\frac{\pi}{4})\mathcal{R}_{y}(-\frac{\pi}{4})\Gamma_{0}(t)$, where $\mathcal{R}_{z}$, $\mathcal{R}_{y}$ denote the three-dimensional rotation matrices about the $y$ and $z$ axes, respectively, and

-The tracking velocity is set to be equal to $\dot{\Gamma}(t)$.} The initial state $\xx_{0} = \vc{\pp_{0},\dot{\pp}_{0}}$ of the system is \MFa{randomly} assigned as follows:
+The tracking velocity is set to be equal to $\dot{\Gamma}(t)$.
+The initial state $\xx_{0} = \vc{\pp_{0},\dot{\pp}_{0}}$ of the system is randomly assigned as follows:

 We select the input weighting matrix in \eqref{eq:inst_energy} as $\mathbf{R} = \mathbf{I}_{N}~\si{\meter^{-2} \second^{4}}$.
 The integration time $T=20 ~\si{\second}$ is kept fixed for all simulations, as well as the structure of the output weighting matrices $\mathbf{Q}_{i}= \mathrm{Diag}(q_{p} \mathbf{I}_{M}, q_{d}\mathbf{I}_{M})$, $i = 1,\ldots, n$, for \eqref{eq:track_inst_cost}, where $q_{p} = 1.25~\si{\meter}^{-2}$, $q_{d} = 0.125~\si{\meter}^{-2}\si{\second}^{2}$ are chosen.
 Moreover, we set, for all edges $(i,j)\in\mathcal{E}$, the following parameters: $k_{r_{ij}} = 250$, $k_{a_{ij}} = 100$, $\beta_{ij}=3$, $\alpha_{ij}=0.5$, in \eqref{eq:potential}, $k_{F} = 2$, in \eqref{eq:form_inst_cost} and $k_{A} = 0.25$, $\Thth_{ij} = \Ii_{M}~\si{\meter}^{-2}\si{\second}^{2}$, in \eqref{eq:align_inst_cost}.
 In each numerical simulation presented, we have decided to stop the execution of PRONTO by taking two actions: either the algorithm stops when the iteration $k$ exceeds the preset number of iterations $MaxIter = 80$ or the search direction becomes sufficiently flat.